Chart Color Schemes

 AreaSearch assessment of residential development activity positions Two Rocks among the top 25% of areas assessed nationwide

-The average construction cost for new properties was approximately $316,000.
-In FY26, there have been $4.5 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to Greater Perth, Two Rocks has 301.0% more construction activity per person, offering buyers greater choice and reflecting strong developer confidence in the location.
-The majority of new building activity consists of detached dwellings (99.0%), maintaining the area's traditional low density character focused on family homes.
-With around 19 people per dwelling approval, Two Rocks exhibits characteristics of a growth area.
+When measured against Greater Perth, Two Rocks records 301.0% more construction activity (per person), offering buyers greater choice.
+This is substantially higher than nationally, suggesting strong developer confidence in the location.
+New building activity shows 99.0% detached dwellings and 1.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+With around 19 people per dwelling approval, Two Rocks shows characteristics of a growth area.

 Frequently Asked Questions - Development